AleksandrRogov/DynamicsWebApi/README.md

 ### Custom Request Function to Web API

-It is possible to implement a custom request function for a DynamicsWebApi Callbacks library.
+It is possible to provide a custom request function for a DynamicsWebApi Callbacks library.
 Then it can be specified in the configuration object of the DynamicsWebApi.
 The example can be seen below.

-Current DynamicsWebApi.Callbacks.js includes a function that uses jQuery to send Web API requests, its implementation can be found at the bottom of the file.
+Current DynamicsWebApi.Callbacks.js includes a function that uses jQuery to send Web API requests, its implementation can be found at the top of the file.

 ```js
 var dynamicsWebApi = new DynamicsWebApi({